realJohnAdex/API-Development-and-Documentation-project/API_reference.md

 }
 ```

-- Returns: a single new question object and 'success' boolean.
+- Returns a single new question object and the boolean 'success'.

 ```json
 {